The library lljson

 Mixed tables are exported as JSON objects.

-Numeric keys are exported as strings:
+Numeric and uuid keys are exported as strings:

 -- mixed table to JSON object with string keys